hellerve/blog/wip/Regular_Expressions_Made_Simple.md

   match.
 * In all other cases the match has failed.

-We get all of that logic in a handful of lines, which is pretty neat, even if I do say so myself.
-We almost have a working regular expression engine now, all we have to do is define a function `match-star` that takes care of the `*` wildcard.
+We get all of that logic in a handful of lines, which is pretty neat, if I do say so myself.
+We almost have a working regular expression engine now.
+All we have left to do is define a function `match-star` that takes care of the `*` wildcard.
 How hard can it be, right?
 With the newly-found confidence we've gained from defining `match-here` we try our hands on `match-star` and get: